You would think that buying dog food would be easy — after all, they’re happy eating out of the trash, right?

 Blue Buffalo is a Young Company

+Blue Buffalo is one of the top natural pet foods on the market today, and unlike 4Health, you can find them in a variety of stores nationwide.
 The company was founded in 2003 but has quickly grown into a dog food Goliath.
-This is due to their commitment to making quality foods, as many pet owners are willing to spend a little more for a better food.
+This is due to their commitment to making quality foods, as many pet owners are willing to spend a little more for better food.

 In 2018, the company was bought by General Mills, so it’s no longer an independent operation.
 They remain committed to making premium, natural food.